MED-1996/Decentralized_Election/README.md

 # How to Use

-* Download this repository.
+* Download this repository & have the brownie framework installed on your computer.
 * Add a .env file that contains the private keys of 3-6 address.
+(These keys represent the voters addresses/keys)
 * Open your computers terminal and "cd" to the repository folder.
 * Enter the following command into your terminal:...